 If you’re just starting the exciting process of deciding what you want to get tattooed check out our blog post called How to Start the Process.
 We work by appointment as we are all booked for anywhere from a week to four months depending on the artist.
 To set up an appointment we typically recommend a consultation first so we know exactly what you’d like to get done and how much time we will need to do it.
 Consultations usually last about five to twenty minutes.
 At that point we would find a day for you to come back to get the tattoo started and take care of the deposit and drawing fee.
 To set up a consultation appointment simply email us with a brief description of the design and attach any images that apply.

-We have an $100 minimum (for most artists) and charge $200 an hour.
-The minimum varies from artist to artist.
+We have an $170 minimum and charge $200 an hour.
 You can see specific artist’s minimums on their pages here on our site.
 This is per person and can not be combined as it covers our costs for each setup and break down and time per person.

 (City of Seattle sales tax is added to the above prices as we are considered retail and not service.)

-Special Offer: You will get a FREE .85 oz.
-Wild Rose Vegan Ink Balm when you pay for your tattoo with cash!!!
+Special Offer: You will get a FREE 1 oz Bright Tattoo Aftercare Lotion when you pay for your tattoo with cash!!!
 (Cash amount must be more than the price of the balm.)

 One important detail, don’t forget your ID!
 We need legal, state, federal or military issued identification to do your tattoo no mater what age you look.
 It’s state law.